ViljamiN/drone-assignment/README.md

 ### `Functionality`

 This web application is built to list all the pilots who recently violated the NDZ perimeter of the endangered Monadikuikka nest.

+### `Software stack`

+This web application is built using Node for the backend and React + p5 libraries for the front end.